Vallum/vallum.github.io/cardinality_effect.md

 and a skip connection of A-D,
 but the deficiency can be compensated by increasing the depth without difficulty.

-Instead of B+C, if we provide E as a size of sum of B+C channels, is A-(B|C)-D different from A-E-D?
+If we provide E instead of B+C, as a size of sum of B+C channels, is A-(B|C)-D different from A-E-D?
 So to speak, why is B+C better than E?